lancs-gridpp/gridmon/README.md

 The following keys are recognized:

 - `building`, `room`, `rack`, `level` &ndash; These strings appear as labels in `machine_metadata`, and can be used to describe the location of the machine.
-- `osds` &ndash; This specifies the number of Ceph OSDs that the node should be running, and appears as the value of the `machine_osd_drives` metric.
-- `roles` &ndash; This specifies an array of role names.
-  A metric `machine_role` is generated for each one on that node.
 - `interfaces` &ndash; This describes interfaces present on the node.
   IP addresses or DNS names are keys, and the values are maps with the following keys:
   - `device` &ndash; the internal device name, such as `eth0`